-Despite Hyper-Aggressive Talk, Trump’s MS-13 Strategy Isn’t Very Comprehensive
+Despite Hyperaggressive Talk, Trump’s MS-13 Strategy Isn’t Very Comprehensive

 “That kind of a posture is new,” Allen said.
 “Going out and operating with a local gang unit, seeing what they see, and having our tool in their toolbox by having an ICE [agent] with them.”

-At the end of fiscal year 2017 (which runs from October 2016 to September 2017), ICE presented an impressive statistic: arrests of MS-13 members shot up a whopping 83 percent compared to the previous year.
-But that still only amounted to 796 arrests of MS-13 “gang members and associates,” up from 434 in FY 2016.
+At the end of fiscal year 2017 (which runs from October 2016 to September 2017), ICE presented an impressive statistic: Arrests of MS-13 members shot up a whopping 83 percent compared to the previous year.
+But that still only amounted to 796 arrests of MS-13 “gang members and associates,” up from 434 in fiscal year 2016.

 Some immigration advocates questioned those numbers, saying that according to ICE’s loose definition, someone can be classified as a gang member or associate by their tattoos, clothing, or even if they’re spotted in a known gang hangout.